Flippo24/candles/README.md

 The candles instance provides you following properties.

 Candles collects all candlesticks for you in a series.
-You can get it by using the product and timeframe as propertienames.
+You can get it by using the product and timeframe as property name.

 ```js
 Candlecollection.series['BTC-USD'].timeframe['30s'].candles